 The pharmacy had completed the audit of people at risk of becoming pregnant whilst taking sodium valproate as part of the Valproate Pregnancy Prevention Programme.
 Appropriate conversations had been had with affected people and records were made on the PMR.
-Stickers were available for staff to highlight the risks of pregnancy to women receiving prescriptions for valproate.
-Information booklets and cards were available to be given to eligible women.
+The pharmacy did not have stickers, information booklets and cards to highlight the risks of pregnancy to women receiving prescriptions for valproate.
+The RP looked into ordering some during the inspection.

-Multi-compartment compliance aids were prepared by the pharmacy for approximately 40 people based in the community.
+Multi-compartment compliance aids were prepared by the pharmacy for approximately 470 people based in the community.
+As described in principle one, there was a separate dispensary used to prepare these packs which allowed the team to fully concentrate on their work.
+The workload was well organised and planned.
+The pharmacy was currently operating at capacity and was not accepting new requests for compliance aids.
 The pharmacy had a proforma to decide if a compliance aid was the most appropriate solution for a person requesting it.
-But they had not yet had any new requests for compliance aids so had not yet used it.
+The pharmacy could offer reminder charts or medication administration records as an alternative.
 A sample of compliance aids was inspected.
 Each compliance aid had an identifier on the front, and dispensed and checked signatures were completed, along with a description of tablets.
 Patient information leaflets (PILs) were supplied each month.
 'When required' medicines were dispensed in boxes and a pharmacy advisor was aware of what could and could not be placed in trays.
 A record of any changes made was kept on the patient information sheet, which was available for the pharmacist during the clinical checking process.
+Once compliance aids were completed, they were transferred to a separate room for accuracy checking.
+The ACPT said that being in a room on her own to check allowed her to concentrate fully on her work and helped to reduce the risk of errors being missed.